SQL Server to CSV

 Latest version 1.3 released 05/06/2016

-MSSQL-to-CSV is a free program to convert MS SQL databases into comma separated values (CSV) files.
-The program has high performance due to direct connection to source databases and writing into .csv files (it does not use ODBC or any other middleware software).
+SQL Server to CSV converter is a free program to export MS SQL data into comma separated values (CSV) files.
+The program has high performance due to direct connection to source databases and writing into .csv files (it does not use ODBC or any other middleware).
 Command line support allows to script, automate and schedule the conversion process.

-To perform batch conversion or call the conversion procedure from an automation script you can use console version of MSSQL-to-CSV M2CAGENT.EXE.
-Find this file in MSSQL-to-CSV installation folder.
+To perform batch conversion or call the conversion procedure from an automation script you can use console version of SQL Server to CSV converter.
+This is file M2CAGENT.EXE in the installation folder.
 You can either run this tool directly from command line or call it from any script as well.
 The program supports the following command-line options:

 |--dest=...||path to the folder with .csv files|